 At what age did your father walk you into his hidden trophy room, with pride, and show you his collection.

 Did you recoil in disgust and fear when you saw your black friend’s head hanging there?

 Your father pointed to a blank wall and told you it was your space to carry on the tradition.

 Were you mortified, or did you feel a primal surge building within at the thought and thrill of the hunt?

 At that moment, you either stand with humanity, or you became the great white hunter.

-Was the thought of disappointing your father was stronger than doing the right thing?
+Was the thought of disappointing your father stronger than doing the right thing?

 We all hang on somebody’s wall.

-The question is whether we stand in front of a photographer or a cop with a 9mm gun!
+The question is whether we got there because we stood in front of a photographer or a racist with a 9mm gun!